GoogleChrome/web.dev/src/site/content/en/learn/html/focus/index.md

 ## Making inert elements interactive

 The `contentedible` and `tabindex` attributes, being global attributes, can be added to any element, making them focusable in the process.
-Focusable elements can also be focused with a mouse or pointer by having the [`autofocus`](https://developer.mozilla.org/docs/Web/HTML/Global_attributes/autofocus) attribute set, or by script, such as with [`element.focus()`](https://developer.mozilla.org/docs/Web/API/HTMLElement/focus).
+Focusable elements can also be focused with a mouse or pointer, by having the [`autofocus`](https://developer.mozilla.org/docs/Web/HTML/Global_attributes/autofocus) attribute set, or by script, such as with [`element.focus()`](https://developer.mozilla.org/docs/Web/API/HTMLElement/focus).

 ### The `tabindex` attribute